MathiasRenner/bitleaf-blog/_posts/2018-10-15-how-to-use-riot-and-matrix.md

 post_date: 2018-10-15 13:48:31
 ---
 <!-- wp:paragraph -->
-<p>This is a documentation about how to get started using the messenger app Riot, which uses the Matrix protocol. </p>
+<p>This is a documentation about how to get started using the messenger app Riot, which uses the free, open and secure protocol "Matrix".</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->